VetlaPavanKalyan/GDSC-Machine-Learning-Community/README.md

 ### Our Community is built by the people who are interested in Machine Learning 💡💡💡,
 ### If you are one of the person who is interested in Learning 🤩🤩🤩,
 ### You are free to ***Join*** whenever you want 🤗🤗🤗,
-### You refer to our works in this Repository to learn and Practice 💖💖💖.
+### You can refer to our works in this Repository to learn and Practice 💖💖💖.